 Because of the dark environment of the deep sea, that in combination with a good hunting instinct is all that’s needed in order to be well-fed day in and day out.

-The stareater fish, also referred to as snaggletooths are another type of deepsea fish that lures in prey with light.
+The stareater fish, also referred to as snaggletooths is another one of those creepy animals in the ocean that lures in prey with light.

 As opposed to other fish which either have the light-giving element on their head or tail, the starfish actually has it right below its mouth.